Examples And How To Track KPI

 5. NC (Number of Clients):

-No explaining needed for this as it’s esactly what the name suggests.
+No explaining is needed for this as it’s exactly what the name suggests.
 This is similar to the profit metric, where all you’ve to do is determine the number of clients or customers your organization has gained or lost.
 This should be enough to help you analyze & make better organizational decisions in order to meet customer needs.

 Financial Metrics